samsquire/ideas4/README.md

 As it stands to add code to these projects you need to be seriously skilled in low level programming.

 Sometimes the problem is understood by the "what" rather than the "how".
 If developers could look at systems from a high level, they might still be capable of contributing ideas to where the "how" distracts from the "what to do".
 You can always describe a more efficient, more scalable more performant system by defining what is to be done differently to how the system works at the moment.
 We don't benefit from this property of communication when writing low level projects, as there is so much detail at the "how" level that it's hard to see the forest rather than the individual trees.
 You obviously need to know about both, but abstractions mean we care less about trees most of the time we use computers.
 For example, the proportion of assembly programmers to Javascrip developers.

+Pypy and Rpython is probably similar to this approach.

 # 18. Data structure synchronization